jfoyarzo/Leaderboard/README.md

 # Leaderboard

-A leaderboard App that consumes the names and scores of users from an API and displays it on the site
+A leaderboard Web app that consumes the names and scores of users from an API and displays it on the site

 ## Built With